neilw4/OMiN/progress_reports/2014-09-22/report.md

 - set up build tools

 # Goals for next week
-- finalise specs
+- create requirements
+- add build instructions
+- read lots of papers
-- start implementation
+- start report
+- reformat tasks in context of requirements

 # Topics for discussion
 - are there any problems with the spec?